andresbarriosf/It-s-time-to-learn/README.md

 1.  **Ministry of Education**: some datasets, including the students directory, the school directory, the teachers census and the date of adoption of the FSD in each school-grade can be found at the Ministry of Education website: http://datosabiertos.mineduc.cl/.

-2. **Education Quality Agency**: the datasets containing individual test scores, as well as the ones containing the answers to parents and teachers surveys applied at the same time as the SIMCE are managed by the Education Quality Agency.
+2. **Education Quality Agency**: the datasets containing individual test scores (SIMCE), as well as the ones containing the answers to surveys applied to parents and teachers at the same time as the SIMCE are managed by the Education Quality Agency.
 In order to gain access to this data it is necessary to present a research  proposal completing the following form: https://s3.amazonaws.com/archivos.agenciaeducacion.cl/documentos-web/Formulario_de_Solicitud_Bases_de_Datos.pdf This data cannot be shared with third parties.